-The University Archives house records--administrative files, faculty lecture notes, student diaries, and assorted other UVM-related papers--from the 1790s to the present.
-The Archives is located in the Library Research Annex; however requests for material may be directed to the on-site reference specialist in Special Collections.
+The University Archives houses records--administrative files, faculty lecture notes, student diaries, and assorted other UVM-related papers--from the 1790s to the present.

 Special Collections offers course-related sessions which introduce students to both the rare book and Vermontiana collections as well how to conduct research in Special Collections.
 Instructional sessions have been held to support courses in Environmental Studies, History, Political Science, Historic Preservation, Literature, Geography, French, German, Classics, Botany, Vermont Studies and other disciplines.
 We are continually working with faculty to discover new uses for our collections.
 To schedule a session, contact us at email@example.com or 656-1493.

 538 Main Street .
 Burlington VT, 05405-0036